COVID-19: Staff placed on leave of absence, 4 wards locked down as Tan Tock Seng Hospital moves to contain cluster

 Four out of five had been vaccinated, he said.

-The remaining eight were patients - seven of whom were from Ward 9D, where the cluster had emerged, while another was from Ward 9C.
+The remaining eight are patients - seven of whom were from Ward 9D, where the cluster had emerged, while another was from Ward 9C.

 Out of the eight, one patient had received both doses of the vaccine, while another had only received one.